rushdina/food-ordering-app/README.md

 # 🍔 Food Ordering App

 A solo project from the [Scrimba Frontend Developer Career Path](https://scrimba.com/frontend-path-c0j).
-This is a restaurant ordering app that lets users add menu items to an order, adjust quantities, and complete payment with a simple modal form to receive a receipt.
+A restaurant ordering app where users can add menu items to an order, adjust quantities, and complete payment with a simple modal form to receive a receipt.
 The app dynamically updates the order list and total price using JavaScript.

 ## 🛠️ Technologies
 - HTML5